Glasair II FT

 - Location: Hangared at DVT in Phoenix, Arizona

 This is a Glasair amateur build aircraft.
 It's essentially a Glasair II, but we call it a Glasair "One and One-Half" because it started out as a Glasair One and turned into a Glasair Two.
 (It has the GI wing, horizontal stab and cowl but the better GII fuselage, firewall, rudder.)
-My airplane partner and I built it, maintain it and have been blessed to fly it over the past 18 years.
-We've accumulated over 3000 hours flying it over almost all the lower 48 states in all sorts of weather.
+My airplane partner and I built it, maintain it and have been blessed to fly it over the past 23 years.
+We've accumulated 3900 hours flying it over almost all the lower 48 states in all sorts of weather.
 (Well, not in hail.
 But we have seen 1/2 inch of mixed ice.)
 It's stood the test of time — which is what you want in an "experimental" airplane.
 (And we continually modify it to make it even better and more reliable.
-Just had custom bushings made for the nose gear!)
-As my partner is now over 70 years old, it's time to find a good home for her baby.
+For example, recently we had custom steel bushings made for the nose gear to stop them from wearing out every 2000 hours!)
+As my airplane partner is now more than 80 years old, it's time to find a good home for her baby.

-- 6 hours max endurance (43 total gallons, header and main)
+- 6 hours to zero fuel (43 total gallons, header and main)

 - Stall, flaps up: 63 knots IAS